Mukesh Chandrakar

-Mukesh Chandrakar (04 July 1991 – c.
+Mukesh Chandrakar (4 July 1991 – c.
 1 January 2025) was an Indian journalist from the state of Chhattisgarh.
-He was murdered for exposing corruption in a road development project.
+He was murdered after doing an investigative report that exposed irregularities in a road development project.

 Early life

 Mukesh Chandrakar was born in Basaguda in Bijapur district, Chhattisgarh.
 His father Chenna Chandrakar died when Mukesh was just 1 year old and his mother Kaushalya Chandrakar, was an anganwadi worker.
 His family was displaced by the naxal violence and moved to a government shelter in Bijapur.
 After his father died, he and his elder brother Yukesh were brought up by their mother.
 In 2013, she died of cancer.
 Mukesh completed his school education from Dantewada.
 Yukesh worked as a freelance journalist which inspired him to take up the role himself.

 Career as journalist

 During his career, Chandrakar worked for several news channels like Sahara Samay, Nework18 Group and NDTV.
 He also had a YouTube channel called Bastar Junction.
 In 2021, Mukesh was among a group of seven journalists who helped security forces negotiate with Maoists to release a CoBRA gendarme captured in Tekalguda.